-- 28(1) Before a head grants a request for access to a record, - (a) that the head has reason to believe might contain information referred to in section 17(1) that affects the interest of a person other than the person requesting information; or the head shall give written notice in accordance with section (2) to the person to whom the information relates.
+28(1) Before a head grants a request for access to a record,

+(a) that the head has reason to believe might contain information referred to in section 17(1) that affects the interest of a person other than the person requesting information; or the head shall give written notice in accordance with section (2) to the person to whom the information relates.

-(b) that is personal information that the head has reason to believe might constitute an unjustified invasion of personal privacy for the purposes of section 21(1)(f),
+(b) that is personal information that the head has reason to believe might constitute an unjustified invasion of personal privacy for the purpose of section 21(1)(f),

-Contents of
+Contents of notice

-- (2) The notice shall contain, - (a) a statement that the head intends to release a record or part thereof that may affect the interests of the person; - (b) a description of the contents of the record or part thereof that relate to the person; and - (c) a statement that the person may, within twenty days after the notice is given, make representations to the head as to why the record or part thereof should not be disclosed.
+(2) The notice shall contain,

+(a) a statement that the head intends to release a record or part thereof that may affect the interests of the person;

+(b) a description of the contents of the record or part thereof that relate to the person; and the notice is given make representations to the head as to why the record or part thereof should not be disclosed.